 - Create your feature branch (

 git checkout -b my-new-feature)

 - Commit your changes (

 - Push to the branch (

 - Create new Pull Request

-Last published over 3 years ago by Chris Vincent.
+Last published almost 4 years ago by Chris Vincent.